infor-cloud/xtendm3/docs/documentation/api-specification/mi-api.md

 ---
 ## Description
 MI API allows to read input and write output parameters sent into transactions.
 Supports both single and multiple transactions, custom logic and validation.
-Can be used to abort transaction based on own validation.
-Provides error managment.
+It can be used to abort transaction based on own validation and provides error managment.

 ## Features

-### Getting value from data container
+### Getting value from the data container
 mi.in containes In values for Transactions.
 Contained values are already converted to the proper type.
-Takes string key as a parameter and returns value associeted with the key.
+It takes a string key as a parameter and returns value associeted with the key.

 Example 1:
 ```groovy